ponderhimsarah/CIS-18A-Final-Project-PawcareGroomingService/README.md

 This is a program written in the Java language.

 In short, this program works by accepting inputs from the user after a series of prompts.
 The first input is handled by a switch statement, which creates an object to access a method that corresponds to the user's input choice.
-Inside these methods, a series of prompts, handled mostly by if statements, if/else statements, and do-while loops, are again displayed and input received.
-The user's choices are also gradually written into a text file as they are received.
-More objects are created and more methods are access to display more prompts and receive more input to include in the text file summary.
+Inside these methods, a series of prompts, handled and validated mostly by if statements, if/else statements, and do-while loops, are again displayed and input received.
+The user's choices are also gradually summarized in a text file as they are provided.
+More objects are created and more methods are accessed to display more prompts and receive more input to include in the text file summary.
 Finally, a thank you message is displayed, followed by a similar message being written into the text file, marking the end of the program.

 # Why is this program useful?